ACCQUIREnet

 As part of the regular clinical workflow, each team takes care of the patient, documents the patient encounter in the electronic health record (EHR), and also (if the patient is due for outcome measurement) records the outcomes in the CleftCap database.

-Within the secure enclave, the data are reformatted from the raw schema used in the CleftCap project template and transformed into a format more suitable for data analysis, using a project-specific extension to the PCORnet Common Data Model.
-It is in this phase that record linkage and enrichment are possible (e.g., epidemiologic surveillance data from birth-defects monitoring programs, socioeconomic data from Census.gov, payor data from CMS and insurance carriers, etc.).
-Currently, no data linkage is being performed with raw EHR data, although that is an aim for the long-term (e.g., linkage of a procedure done on a certain date with the operative report so that technical details may be ascertained).
-After these steps, the data are stored in a secure database (CleftBASE), still inside the secure enclave, which will be utilized for further steps in analysis.
+Once data are received by Duke, the data are stored in a secure enclave, which is approved for storage of PHI.
+The data are reformatted from the raw schema used in the CleftCap project template and transformed into a format more suitable for data analysis, using a project-specific extension to the PCORnet® Common Data Model.
+It is in this phase that records linkage and enrichment are possible (e.g., EHR, epidemiologic surveillance data from birth-defects monitoring programs, socioeconomic data from Census.gov, payor data from CMS and insurance carriers, etc.).
+Data-quality checks are performed along various steps in this pipeline.
+Finally, the data are stored in a secure database (CleftBASE), which is utilized for the analytical queries.

-The statistical team will analyze the data in CleftBASE to calculate the network benchmarks for each outcome measure.
-Team-specific performance reports (or quality-improvement [QI] reports) can be exported from the secure enclave after screening by the Honest Broker and will be made available to each participating team.
+Analysis includes calculation of network benchmarks for each outcome measure.
+Team-specific performance reports (or quality-improvement [QI] reports) will be made available to each participating team.
 These reports are private and confidential — each team will only see its own performance, relative to the network benchmark, and will not be able to know the performance of any other team.
-For now, these reports are static reports, but a longer-term aim is to create a dynamic dashboard so that teams may explore their data in different ways.
+For now, these reports are static reports, but a longer-term aim is to create a dynamic dashboard so that teams may explore their team’s data in different ways.

 Who Controls the Data?

+Since ACCQUIREnet is a distributed data network, each participating team remains in full control of its own data.
+There is no lock-in: every team director has the ability to export and download that site’s data at any point in time.
 Each participating site is allowed to analyze its own data in any way it deems fit (in accordance with the IRB protocol).

 What About Authorship?

 The core tenet of ACCQUIREnet is collaboration, not competition.
 Presently, we propose that any participant can propose and lead a scientific inquiry and may be first or senior author on any academic publication that results from that work.
 The core research team and statistical support team at Duke will also be named authors on the papers, as will any other collaborators who meet the ICMJE criteria for authorship.
 Certain platform papers may include all participants, listed by name wherever possible, or using the network byline “on behalf of ACCQUIREnet” where necessary according to the journal’s restrictions.
-Each manuscript will also include boilerplate acknowledgment statements to meet the licensing requirements of REDCap®, CLEFT-Q™ and FACE-Q™, and others.
+Each manuscript will also include boilerplate acknowledgment statements to meet the licensing requirements of REDCap®, CLEFT-Q™ and FACE-Q™, ICHOM, and others.

 What Is the Governance Structure for ACCQUIREnet?

-ACCQUIREnet is a collaborative network, and every participating site may contribute to the network’s standards, guidelines/protocols, areas of focus, and priorities.
+ACCQUIREnet is a collaborative network, and every participating site may contribute to the network’s standards, areas of focus, and priorities.
 Every participant may pose research questions, for which he or she may serve as first or senior author.
-Input from participating sites is solicited at group meetings once or twice per year (virtually via Zoom/WebEx or in-person at the annual meeting of the American Cleft Palate–Craniofacial Association).
+Sustaining such a network requires dedicated effort, and Duke University is serving as the network coordinating center and as the statistical support center for data analysis.
+Furthermore, ACCQUIREnet has a stewardship committee to assist with governance.

 Which Teams Have Joined ACCQUIREnet?

-As of April 2022, the following sites have joined or are in the process of joining ACCQUIREnet:
+As of February 2025, the following sites have joined or are in the process of joining ACCQUIREnet:

 • Arnold Palmer Hospital for Children — Orlando Health (Orlando, FL)